Dr. Aristotle Voineskos, M.D., Ph.D

 Jerrold Jeyachandra, M.Sc

 Jeyachandra (M.Sc, Science, Queens University) joined the lab as a Research Analyst.
 He is responsible for maintaining and expanding upon the lab’s computational pipelines for processing imaging data.
 In addition, he manages the analysis of phantom data, which provides critical insight into scanner performance across the many research centres involved in the lab’s studies.
 Jeyachandra is also interested in utilizing computational techniques to improve precision in therapeutic neurostimulation.
-To create personalized treatment, he is working to bringing together techniques for modeling rTMS-induced electrical fields with characterizing individualized resting state activity.
+He is the lead developer of BOONStim (Bayesian Optimization of NeuroStimulation), a pipeline utilizing cutting-edge technologies from neuroimaging and TMS electrical field modelling, to automatically calculate an optimal TMS coil position given a target region of any size or shape.

-Witczak joined the lab in June and works to improve the lab’s compute cluster and general data processing resources.
-His specific focus in the lab has been on the development of reproducible software systems and high performance computing.
-He maintains and develops programming scripts, troubleshoots computing issues, and is involved with tracking inventory and maintaining the lab’s computers.
+Kevin Witczak joined the lab in June of 2018 and works alongside Dawn Smith to run and improve the lab’s Beowulf cluster and data processing resources.
+His specific focus has been on the development of reproducible software systems for versioned data management, as well as broadly administering the lab’s Slurm load balancer which enables efficient high performance computing.
+He maintains and develops custom automation and scripting, troubleshoots computing issues, helps lead the training and development of lab members’ technical skillsets, and is involved with tracking inventory and maintaining the lab’s physical hardware.

 Dr. Neda Rashidi-Ranjbar, M.D., M.Sc

 Dr. Rashidi (MSc, Cognitive Science, Trento University; MD, University of Tehran) is a doctoral student.
 She studies brain structure and function among older adults with varying levels of risk for dementia, and examines their connections with cognitive scores.
-Rashidi-Ranjbar is primarily working with PACt-MD, a multi-center clinical trial that aims to identify stepwise patterns of disease progression in older participants with depression, mild cognitive impairment, and Alzheimer’s Disease.
+Rashidi-Ranjbar is primarily working with PACt-MD, a multi-centre clinical trial that aims to identify stepwise patterns of disease progression in older participants with depression, mild cognitive impairment, and Alzheimer’s Disease.
 Specifically, Rashidi-Ranjbar will use the three neuroimaging scans provided by each participant over a span of six months to identify structural and functional brain measures associated with the observed delay or prevention of dementia, as well as investigate the effect of cognitive training and brain stimulation on brain structure and function.
 In the coming year, Dr. Rashidi will use similarity network fusion (SNF), a modeling approach developed by lab collaborator Dr. Anna Goldenberg (SickKids), to identify similarity networks that integrate demographic, cognitive and imaging data.
 Rashidi anticipates that SNF will identify informative clusters of participants with similar profiles irrespective of diagnosis.
-This year, Rashidi has been awarded the Alzheimer Society Research Program Doctoral Award and the Faculty of Medicine GSEF Merit Scholarship.

 Dawn Smith, B.Sc